 “We have now shown it’s also possible to use the force to do cool things.
 But to do that, we need to develop precision technology that allows us control and manipulate objects with this force.” – Professor Michael Tobar

 “To understand this, we need to delve into the weirdness of quantum physics.
-In reality a perfect vacuum does not exist – even in empty space at zero temperature, virtual particles, like photons, flicker in and out of existence.
+In reality, a perfect vacuum does not exist – even in empty space at zero temperature, virtual particles, like photons, flicker in and out of existence.

 “These fluctuations interact with objects placed in vacuum and are actually enhanced in magnitude as temperature is increased, causing a measurable force from “nothing” – otherwise known as the Casimir force.

 “This is handy because we live at room temperature.
 We have now shown it’s also possible to use the force to do cool things.
-But to do that, we need to develop precision technology that allows us control and manipulate objects with this force.”
+But to do that, we need to develop precision technology that allows us to control and manipulate objects with this force.”

-Professor Tobar said researchers were able to measure the Casimir force and manipulate the objects through a precision microwave photonic cavity, known as a re-entrant cavity, at room-temperature, using a setup with a thin metallic membrane separated from the re-entrant cavity, exquisitely controlled to roughly the width of a grain of dust.
+Professor Tobar said researchers were able to measure the Casimir force and manipulate the objects through a precision microwave photonic cavity, known as a re-entrant cavity, at room temperature, using a setup with a thin metallic membrane separated from the re-entrant cavity, exquisitely controlled to roughly the width of a grain of dust.

 “Because of the Casimir force between the objects, the metallic membrane, which flexed back and forth, had its spring-like oscillations significantly modified and was used to manipulate the properties of the membrane and re-entrant cavity system in a unique way,” he said.